Carlos Garaicoa: Early life

 Born in Havana (Habana Vieja) in 1967, Carlos Garaicoa saw the effects of socialism on his neighborhood's development as he was growing up.
 During the Cold War and after the fall of European socialism, many buildings in Cuba remained unfinished, and modernization stagnated, leaving architecture in ruin and decay.
 As a teenager, although he was interested in architecture and art, he was formally trained in engineering and thermodynamics at the Vibora technical institute.
-After these studies, Garaicoa served four years of mandatory service in the Cuban army as a draughtsman, then enrolled in the painting department at el Instituto Superior de Arte (ISA) from 1989-1992.
+After these studies, Garaicoa served four years of mandatory service in the Cuban army as a draughtsman, then enrolled in the painting department at el Instituto Superior de Arte (ISA) from 1989 to 1992.
 Due to the open nature of instruction at the ISA, he became interested in architecture within the context of art.
 Additionally, Garaicoa was interested in breaking down the strict definitions of literature, media, and art, and instead, using all three within his work.
 However, during his time in art school, Garaicoa was drafted back into the army but refused to re-enlist.
 Garaicoa was barred from presenting his thesis, and thus, never earned his degree from the ISA.
 He has since been offered an honorary degree, but refuses to accept it.